Serves 1, low FODMAP, gluten freeIngredients

-Low FODMAP & Gluten Free
+Low FODMAP, Gluten Free, Dairy Free

 A flavoursome lunchtime dish that will fill you up until dinnertime, I frequently use this mouth-watering pesto recipe to accompany left over meats as I love re-heating dinners from the night before.
 The roasted pine nuts in this pesto recipe are simply divine and provide depth in what is an extremely palatable meal.